mathiasrw/monetary-reform/monetary-reform.md

 The Special Investigation Committee concludes that:

-> "[T]he willingness of the Central Bank [of Iceland] to accept bonds and bills [issued by the banks themselves] as collateral meant a transfer of the power of money printing to the banking system."
-[39]
+> "\[T]he willingness of the Central Bank \[of Iceland] to accept bonds and bills \[issued by the banks themselves] as collateral meant a transfer of the power of money printing to the banking system." ^39^

 In its report the Special Investigation Committee (the SIC) tried to offer a logical explanation as to why the CBI did not attempt to counter